 \section{Introduction}

 }

-\IEEEPARstart{C}{ombinatorial} optimization (CO) problem is one of the most fundamental optimization problems that widely originate from scheduling \cite{chen2010integrated}, chip design \cite{ma2019accelerating}, route planning \cite{liu2008tsp}, and other industrial scenarios.
-Generally, solving CO problems is time-consuming and computationally expensive due to their NP-hard nature.
-In practice, a large family of CO problems can be formulated as Mixed-integer Linear Programmings (MILPs).
-Exact MILP solvers, such as the B\&B solvers SCIP \cite{bestuzheva2021scip} and Gurobi \cite{gurobi2021gurobi}, usually rely on hand-craft heuristics that require considerable manual tunings and complex working flows \cite{colorni1996heuristics, hromkovivc2013algorithmics}.
-To speed up the solvers, recent attempts have leveraged fast-inference learning-based models to approximate some complex heuristics \cite{he2014learning, khalil2016learning, gasse2019exact} or explore more effective heuristics in solvers \cite{NEURIPS2022_756d74cd, wanglearning} and achieved promising in-distribution efficiency improvement.
+\IEEEPARstart{C}{ombinatorial} optimization (CO) problem is one of the most fundamental optimization problems that widely originates from scheduling \cite{chen2010integrated}, chip design \cite{ma2019accelerating}, route planning \cite{liu2008tsp}, and other industrial scenarios.
+Solving CO problems is often time-consuming and computationally intensive due to their NP-hard nature.
+In practice, a large family of CO problems can be formulated as Mixed-Integer Linear Programming (MILP).
+Exact MILP solvers, such as the B\&B solvers SCIP \cite{bestuzheva2021scip} and Gurobi \cite{gurobi2021gurobi}, typically rely on custom heuristics that require extensive manual tuning and complex workflows \cite{colorni1996heuristics, hromkovivc2013algorithmics}.
+To enhance solver efficiency, recent research has leveraged fast-inference learning-based models to approximate complex heuristics \cite{he2014learning, khalil2016learning, gasse2019exact} or to discover more effective heuristics within existing solvers \cite{NEURIPS2022_756d74cd, wanglearning}.
+These approaches have shown promising improvements in in-distribution efficiency.